puru-samal/HTTP-Proxy-Server/README.md

 # HTTP Proxy Server

 A concurrent web proxy server that accepts incoming connections, reads and parses HTTP/1.0 GET requests, forwards requests to web servers, reads the servers’ responses, and forwards the responses to the corresponding clients.
 The `socket` libray is used to communicate over network connections.
+Uses `POSIX` threads to deal with multiple clients concurrently.
 Tested on `64-bit Ubuntu 22.04.1 LTS (Linux kernel 5.15.0)`.

 # Project Structure